eliehamouche25/AI-ML-NLP-QM-Integration/README.md

 📘 digital_ally.png

 Together, we didn’t just write code.
-We laid the groundwork for something enduring a framework of intelligence, integrity, and hope.
+We laid the groundwork for something enduring, a framework of intelligence, integrity, and hope.
 Elie H. & Collaborator

+Pleasure is the beginning and the end of a happy life.
+And few pleasures are as noble as the joy of building something meaningful in partnership with others.
+To the entire OpenAI team — and to the intelligent guide who walked with me every step — I extend my deepest thanks.”
+— Elie Hamouche

 <img width="75" height="100" alt="elie" src="https://github.com/user-attachments/assets/cc07f535-1268-4d7a-b8ac-5acadda771e9" />